nanotube164/kemuri-kenchi/README.md

 * distinguish smoke moving from cloud moving.

-kemuri-kenchi can be thought of as automation for extracting data.
+kemuri-kenchi can be thought of as signal alarm.

 ## How to activate?